DSPN/DataStaxDay/README.md

 consistency all
 ```

 >Any query will now be traced. **Consistency** of all means all 3 replicas need to respond to a given request (read OR write) to be successful.

-Let's do a **SELECT** statement to see the effects.
+Let's do a **SELECT** statement to see the effects:

 ```
 SELECT * FROM amp_event.sales where name='rich';